Close Banner

 What to Consider Before Staying at Disneyland Hotel

-If you are deciding between staying at the Disneyland Hotel, another Disneyland hotel or off-site, here are a few things to consider.
+If you are deciding between staying at the Disneyland Hotel, another Disneyland hotel or off-site, here are a few things to consider and questions to ask yourself.

 Location

 It's a great location next to Downtown Disney and within a short walking distance to both theme parks and the other two hotels.
 It's also a short walk to the parking structures.
-It does not have a dedicated theme park entrance like the other two hotels, but you can take the Monorail from Downtown Disney into the theme park.
-Also, your hotel key should open the Pixar Place Hotel theme park entrance to Disney California Adventure (sometimes open only before noon).
-It puts you in the park right near Pixar Pier.
-It's also a shortcut to exit through there when heading back to your hotel.
-(Exit is open all day.)
+It does not have a dedicated theme park entrance, but you can take the Monorail from Downtown Disney into the theme park.
+Also, your hotel key should give you access to the Disney's Grand Californian Hotel & Spa's theme park entrance to Disney California Adventure.

 Budget